Portfolio Analysis- 7 Methods And Techniques For Product Position

 Methods For Portfolio Analysis

 Portfolio analysis has various methods which depend upon the purpose and product.
-One of the things which influence the market analysis is the strategy opted by the company: stability strategy, expansion Here are different methods for portfolio analysis in strategic management:
+One of the things which influence the market analysis is the strategy opted by the company: stability strategy, and expansion.
+Here are different methods for portfolio analysis in strategic management:

 1. Technological portfolio